 If we allow them, horses can teach us a lot about how to connect to the Land.
 They can also teach us a lot about ourselves.
-For this to happen, we must be able to really listen to horses and to give them the space to teach us.
+For this to happen, we must be able to listen to horses and to give them the space to teach us.
 This means we must relate to them differently than the way Western culture relates to them.
-We cannot project upon them what we think we hear nor can we remain within old patterns of thoughts and beliefs concerning the horse-human relationship.
+We cannot project our feelings and fears upon them nor can we remain within patterns that fail to respect them as the powerful healers and teachers they can be.
 Tapestry’s Horse-Human Relationship Program provides opportunities for people to interact with horses and to learn from them within Indigenous worldview.
-This program offers the same integrated approach to learning about, understanding, and relating to horses as part of the natural world that are found in all of Tapestry’s work.